masc-ucsc/docs/docs/pyrope/02-basics.md

 The expression evaluation order is important if the elements in the expression can have side effects.
-Pyrope does not allow expressions to have side effects except `debug` statements like `puts`.
+Pyrope constrains the expressions so that no matter the evaluation order, the result is the same.
+This constrain does not apply to debug `debug` statements like `puts`.

 As reference languages like C++11 do not have a defined order of evaluation for all types of expressions.
 Calling `call1() + call2()` is not defined.
 Either `call1()` first or `call2()` first.

+To guarantee that the evaluation order has no side-effects, only one function call or code scope in the expression can have a side effect.
+The side effect can not affect any of the variables in the expression.
+This is a difficult to prove, so the compiler only allows one code scope or function call unless explicit order is in the expression.

 In many languages, the evaluation order is defined for logical expressions.